torsk3/markdown-note-rafactor/README.md

-# markdown-composer README
+# markdown-note-refactor README

-This is the README for your extension "markdown-composer".
+This is the README for your extension "markdown-note-refactor".
 After writing up a brief description, we recommend including the following sections.

 ## Features